nanodeliverylab/nanodeliverylab.github.io/_research/nib.md

 ---
-title: "Nanoparticle-enabled blood test for pancreatic cancer detection"
+title: "Nanoparticle-enabled blood test for the early detection of cancers"
-type: "Nanoparticle-enabled blood test for pancreatic cancer detection"
+type: "Nanoparticle-enabled blood test for the early detection of cancers"
 collection: research
-tags:
-sidebar:
-  nav: "Projs"
 date: 2018-01-01
 author_profile: true
 header: